 The museum has a nice collection of printing presses.
 You can get pretty close to all the equipment and see how it works.

 From the 19th century onwards a lot of printers in and around the city of Turnhout printed playing cards.
 This tradition continues even today with companies like Cartamundi, who specialize in collectibles and trading cards.
 Most of the presses that are on display in the museum came from such local printing plants.

 Here’s another example of jobs that are printed in the museum.
 There are many nice examples of the use of spot colors on display.

 Hidden in a corner of the museum was this old manually operated press.
 The light was pretty awful so I had to lean against a door frame to come up with a somewhat decent image.

 Hanging to the left of the press was this beautiful tool.
-My pals at the B4print forums told me it is an ink dabber, used for inking up the composited metal type.
+The guys at the B4print forums told me it is an ink dabber, used for inking up the composited metal type.